-Shrink-swell soil, also known as expansive soil, is exactly what it sounds like.
-It is soil that has high expansion volume when wet, and high shrinkage when dry.
-During heavy rain periods, this can cause significant pressure on homes foundations, roads, and other infrastructure.
-During dry periods this shrinkage can remove support from a homes foundation, roads, and other infrastructure.
+Shrink-swell soil, also known as expansive soil, is precisely what it sounds like.
+It is soil with high wet expansion volume and high shrinkage when dry.
+This type of soil can cause significant pressure on homes, foundations, roads, and other infrastructure during heavy rain periods.
+In addition, this shrinkage can remove support from a home’s foundation, roads, and other infrastructure during dry periods.
 Shrink swell soil causes billions of dollars of damage every year.
 If you geek out at awesome engineering videos, Grady Hillhouse does a fantastic job illustrating this using Orbeez!

 How is Shrink Swell Soil Tested?

-Soil is tested for its expansive properties in a laboratory.
-A core sample is taken on site, and sent to a laboratory where some pretty scientific tests are done over the course of a few days.
+Soil gets tested for its expansive properties in a laboratory.
+First, a core sample is taken on-site and sent to a laboratory.
+Then, some pretty scientific tests get done over a few days.
 Check it out!

 Is there Shrink Swell in Chesterfield?

-Virginia in general has a lot of clay soil and it is specific clay minerals that give soil its expansive property.
+Virginia, in general, has a lot of clay soil, and it is specific clay minerals that give soil its expansive property.
 Below is a map that shows which areas in Chesterfield are more likely to have expansive soils.
-As you can see, most of west Chesterfield has a high probability to have shrink swell soils.
+As you can see, most of West Chesterfield has a high probability of having shrink-swell soils.

 Do Home Inspectors Check For Shrink Swell Soil?

 Home inspectors will look for signs of foundation issues such as cracks.
-They will inspect the grading to make sure it slopes away from the house which can help mitigate issues with shrink soil.
+They will inspect the grading to make sure it slopes away from the house, which can help mitigate issues with shrink-swell soil.
 Here at A House on a Rock, we are familiar with the soil problems associated with Chesterfield.
-That being said, home inspectors do not test the soil conditions.
-It is far out out of the scope of practice, and an inspectors qualifications to test the soil conditions.
+However, home inspectors do not test the soil conditions.
+It is far out of the scope of practice and an inspector’s qualifications to test the soil conditions.

 What Does This Have to Do With Brandermill?

-Since the 80’s Brandermill has been plagued by foundation issues and expensive repairs.
-Many community meetings in the 80’s and 90’s consisted of conversations of how to address the issue.
-Citizens begged for a county level solution.
-They asked their leaders for grand jury’s, criminal investigations, and even federal fraud investigations.
-Although some legal action was attempted, the statute of limitations restricted the legal recourse.
-County leaders proposed taxes, and even fees on developers and REALTORs, to fund a solution.
+Foundation issues and expensive repairs have plagued the 80s Brandermill.
+Many community meetings in the 80s and 90s consisted of conversations about how to address the issue.
+Citizens begged for a county-level solution.
+They asked their leaders for grand juries, criminal investigations, and even federal fraud investigations.
+Although the county attempted some legal action, the statute limitations restricted the legal recourse.
+County leaders proposed taxes and fees on developers and REALTORs to fund a solution.
 Naturally, citizens opposed the taxes, and developers and Realtors opposed fees.

 Some citizens pursued individual civil action against their builders.
-The builders were not responsible for legal fees, so even those homeowners who were awarded damages, could not afford the needed repairs after their legal expenses.
-Some builders declared bankruptcy and went out of business.
+However, the builders were not responsible for legal fees.
+So, even those homeowners who won damages could not afford the needed repairs after paying their legal expenses.
+As a result of lawsuits, some builders declared bankruptcy and went out of business.

-We are based in Chesterfield and we do a lot of inspections in Brandermill.
-The important thing to remember is that its still an amazing community to live in and foundations can be repaired.
+We service Chesterfield, and we do a lot of inspections in Brandermill.
+The critical thing to remember is that it is still a fantastic community to live in, and contractors can repair foundations.
 If you live in Brandermill, regularly look for signs of foundation issues.
-The longer an issue is allowed to progress, the worse and more expensive it gets.
-If you are buying in Brandermill, make sure you get a quality inspector to inspect for signs of foundation issues.
+The longer a problem is allowed to progress, the worse and more expensive it gets.
+If you are buying in Brandermill, get a quality inspector to inspect for signs of foundation issues.
 As always, plan and budget for unexpected repairs.